Steyrix/android-dev-interview-questions/README.md

 #### Kotlin in/out
 **out** is equivalent to <? extends T>

-**in** is equivalent to <? super T>  JVM ensures type safety so we cannot assign subtype generic object to supertype generic object and later modify supertype object with illegal types.
+**in** is equivalent to <? super T>

+JVM ensures type safety so we cannot assign subtype generic object to supertype generic object and later modify supertype object with illegal types.

 #### Kotlin in/out ensuring type safety
-For example **in** allows us to assign any subtype type to any supertype since it can only be consumed.
+For example, **in** allows us to assign any subtype type to any supertype since it can only be consumed.
 **out** restricts consumption of illegal types (add/set element of integer to the list of strings) In restrict production of illegal types (consume String to compare it with Number)